International Conference on Population and Development: Abortion

-While the ICPD Programme of Action did not declare abortion a human right, it marked an honorable departure from past diplomatic silences by recognizing unsafe abortions as a public safety concern.
-The Programme urged states to prevent unsafe procedures and to ensure high-quality access to abortion where it is legal.
-This language of compromise accommodated countries with restrictive abortion laws while acknowledging the disproportionate health risks that women face where it remains criminalized.
-Post-ICPD, debates intensified over how to interpret terms such as “reproductive health,” with some advocacy groups arguing that the document opened space for progressive policy reforms and others viewing the language as deliberately vague to enable both liberal and conservative governments to claim compliance.
-Nonetheless, the ICPD’s framing of abortion as a matter of maternal mortality helped shift the conversation from criminality to care and should be acknowledged.

 During and after the ICPD, some interested parties attempted to interpret the term 'reproductive health' in the sense that it implies abortion as a means of family planning or, indeed, a right to abortion.
 These interpretations, however, do not reflect the consensus reached at the Conference.

 For the European Union, where legislation on abortion is less restrictive than elsewhere, the Council Presidency has clearly stated that the council's commitment to promoting 'reproductive health' did not include the promotion of abortion.

 Likewise, the European Commission, in response to a question from a Member of the European Parliament, clarified:

 "The term 'reproductive health' was defined by the United Nations (UN) in 1994 at the Cairo International Conference on Population and Development.
 All Member States of the Union endorsed the Programme of Action adopted at Cairo.
 The Union has never adopted an alternative definition of 'reproductive health' to that given in the Programme of Action, which makes no reference to abortion."

 With regard to the US, only a few days prior to the Cairo Conference, the head of the US delegation, Vice President Al Gore, had stated for the record:

 "Let us get a false issue off the table: the US does not seek to establish a new international right to abortion, and we do not believe that abortion should be encouraged as a method of family planning."

 Some years later, the position of the US Administration in this debate was reconfirmed by US Ambassador to the UN, Ellen Sauerbrey, when she stated at a meeting of the UN Commission on the Status of Women that:

 "nongovernmental organizations are attempting to assert that Beijing in some way creates or contributes to the creation of an internationally recognized fundamental right to abortion".
 She added: "There is no fundamental right to abortion.
 And yet it keeps coming up largely driven by NGOs trying to hijack the term and trying to make it into a definition".